jamesamiller/macOS-Sierra-Setup/README.md

 #### Post Install

-Most of these apps require a sign-in.
-This can be done now or later.
-At the very least, I need to sign in to 1password, since I don't know my passwords!

-Signing into Dropbox or Google Drive, for example, will initiate the download of all its contents, and that will take a while.

 Since an updated Ruby was installed, let's go ahead and install what we need for Jekyll development:

 ```bash
 gem install rubygems-update
 gem install jekyll
 ```

+Next, most of these apps require a sign-in and this can be done later.
+(Signing into Dropbox or Google Drive, for example, will initiate the download of its contents, and that will take a while.)

+At the very least though, I need to sign in to 1password, since I don't know my passwords!

 ### Mac App Store